HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ##### WebNN

 The <a hreflang="en" href="https://webnn.io/en">Web Neural Network API</a> (WebNN) is a dedicated high-level API specifically for machine learning.
-It is specified by the WebML Working Group, meaning this API is on the W3C Recommendations track, which means it is on the way to becoming a web standard.
+Specified by the WebML Working Group, this API is on the W3C Recommendation track—the formal process for becoming a web standard.

 WebNN serves as a hardware-agnostic abstraction layer, allowing the browser to route operations to the most efficient hardware available on the device.
 In contrast to WebAssembly (CPU-only) and WebGPU (GPU-only), WebNN can perform computations on the CPU, GPU, and NPU.
 It can achieve near-native execution speeds.